CLSherrod/clsherrod.github.io/_pages/now.md

 - [How Smart Notes Transformed My Productivity and Well-being](/smart-notes/)
 - [Completing the 1001 Albums You Must Hear Before You Die Challenge: A Musical Journey](/1001-albums/)
 - [Are High School Dropouts More Successful?](/high-school-dropouts-are-more-successful/)
-- [Boost Your Content Production Game: Essential Apps and Tools for 2025!](/workflow/) - I upodate yearly with my essential apps
+- [Boost Your Content Production Game: Essential Apps and Tools for 2025!](/workflow/) - I update yearly with my essential apps

 ## Recently Published
 - Wrote a new essay [The Power of Letting Go: Why Not Caring What Others Think is One of Life’s Greatest Lessons](power-of-letting-go/)